qxxxb/ctf_challenges/2021/ccc/misc/angrbox/README.md

 [*] - If I find the key, YOU LOSE
 ```

+The server tries to solve user-supplied binaries with angr.
+To get the flag,
+users have to write "obfuscated" binaries that angr won't be able to easily
+solve.

+An easy way to do this is [path explosion](https://youtu.be/VJoNraxFliM).

 ## Deployment notes

 To pack `angrbox.zip` do `./pack_dist.sh` (should already be packed tho since